 I let all of that dry while I went and ran some errands, but when I got back, I thought it looked pretty good.
 It just needed one more thing…

-How to Blend a Wood Repair with Stained Wood
+How to Blend Repaired Wood with Stained Wood

 Have you ever heard of Old English??